 - Disinfect the area by washing it with soap and water.

 - Cover the injured area with a clean bandage.

 - If the injured area becomes red, swollen, warm, or painful, contact a medical professional

 - Use a dry and clean cloth to apply pressure to the injury.

 - If the bleeding doesn’t stop after a few minutes or you begin to feel weak or faint, call 911 immediately.

 - Even if the bleeding is under control, you should still seek medical assistance to make sure the injury doesn’t become infected.

 If you were attacked by someone’s pet, share contact information with the animal’s owner, get proof that they are up to date on their rabies vaccinations, and notify animal control and the police of the attack so they can follow up with the owner and take steps to prevent their dog from biting anyone else.
 If the bite caused a serious injury, you may be able to seek compensation for any medical bills or other damages caused by the attack.
-The Tampa personal injury attorneys at Givens Givens Sparks will fight for you in order to secure verdict or settlement in order to cover the costs of recovery.
+The Tampa personal injury attorneys at Robert Sparks Attorneys will fight for you in order to secure verdict or settlement in order to cover the costs of recovery.
 Fill out the form on our website to tell us about your injury, or call us at (813) 336-3348 to speak with one of our personal injury lawyers today.